 The contextual analysis of the find assemblages has made it possible to reconstruct the cult activities and dedication practices.
-The bone remains are the primary evidence for the animal sacrifices and the subsequent feasts.
-Offerings made of gold and electrum play a prominent role in the Archaic Arte-mision.
-The electrum coins discovered in and around Naos 2 provide crucial evidence for the dating of the beginnings of coin minting.
+The bone remains are the primary evidence for the animal sacrifices.
+Ceramic vessels and iron implements provide insights into the subsequent communal cult banquets.

 Although situated high in the mountains, the sanctuary of Artemis Hemera in Lousoi gained supra-regional importance in the central Peloponnese already in the first half of the 7th century B.C.
 This is attested by later written sources that report about the leading role of the sanctuary in the founding of the Archaic apoikie of Metapontum in southern Italy.
 The archaeological evidence extend even further back in the Geometric epoch.

 Cult activities in the Geometric and Archaic periods should be comprehended by means of a combined functional analysis of all artefacts and biofacts.
 The most extensive group of objects in this regard are the ceramic vessels, with more than 2,500 diagnostic pieces.
 Cult vessels are represented here next to miniature vessels (Fig. 2), which have equally votive character as do the terracotta figures and jewellery of metal, bones, ivory and amber.
 To this group can be added animal bones, yet nevertheless in a surprisingly small quantity.

 Lousoi provides the possibility, very rare in the Geometric period, to compare ritual meals in differing social contexts.
 In addition to the find complex from the periurban sanctuary of Artemis, an additional one exists from the city centre of Lousoi.
 Their comparison allows conclusions regarding differences between sacred and profane customs in early Arcadia.